 - Avoid your night cap – Alcohol may make you sleepy as it promotes the brain frequency associated with light sleep and falling asleep.
 But alcohol does interfere biochemically with producing delta waves.
 If you drink before sleep, you might fall asleep faster, but you will get less deep sleep.

 - An hour before you go to sleep, avoid staring at your screen (computer, phone or TV).
-Not only this is similar to staring at a florescent light directly for sustained periods of time (which doesn’t help you fall asleep), the blue light emitted also messes up with your internal clock.
+Not only is this similar to staring at a florescent light directly for sustained periods of time (which doesn’t help you fall asleep), the blue light emitted also messes up your internal clock.
 This is one of the most common reasons we find it hard to benefit from deep sleep.
-The least damaging alternative is using a projector, as at least the light doesn’t shine directly at your eyes.
+The least damaging alternative is using a projector, as at least the light doesn’t shine directly into your eyes.

 - Melatonin & L-Tryptophan (found in turkey, peanuts, walnuts) – consumed before sleep, might help you fall into deeper sleep while you adjust to improving your patterns.

 - Hot bath / shower before sleep helps most people fall asleep faster.
 They become sleepier as the body cools off and if anything, it’s an extra 10-15 minutes where you don’t watch the luminous screen.